By Dr. Artour Rakhimov - Last updated on August 9, 2018

 - fish consumption is low (decreasing consumption of anti-inflammatory fatty

-- consumption of vegetable fats is large (again causing shift to
+- consumption of vegetable fats is large (again causing a shift to

 pro-inflammatory fatty acids).